marcomarinodev/computer-networks/README.md

-# Computer Networks Practice
+# Computer Networks Laboratory
 These are the assignments of the computer networks cs course
 ## Basic Rules
 + Everybody should upload their files as Name.java, no matter what's the class inside.
-+ Once a problem is solved **please** update the README.md inside Axn folder where you explain your solution
-+ (Best practice as a rule) Everybody should comment their own code
++ (Best practice) Everybody should comment their own code
 + For the **exercises** everybody should have their custom folder